google/zetasql/docs/query-syntax.md

 ```

 The following recursive CTE is disallowed because there are multiple
-self-references in the iterative term when there must only be one.
+self-references in the recursive term when there must only be one.

 ```sql {.bad}
 WITH RECURSIVE